 - Peppermint oil is a natural deterrent for common household pests and insects.
 Mix white vinegar with water and 1 teaspoon of peppermint oil in a spray bottle and use as required.

 - You can add a few drops of peppermint oil to your DIY cleaner.
 It will give your home a fresh scent in addition to extra protection with the oil’s antifungal, antiseptic, antimicrobial and antibacterial properties.

 - A few drops of peppermint oil in potpourri can elevate the atmosphere in any room.

 - Soak 2 cotton balls with a mix of peppermint oil and lavender oil and keep at the bottom of a trash bag.
 This will keep trash smelling pleasant until you throw it out.

-- For small household irritants like mice, spiders and ants put a few cotton balls soaked with peppermint oil in their favourite area and they will disappear.
+- For small household irritants like mice, spiders and ants put a few cotton balls soaked with peppermint oil in their favorite area and they will disappear.

 FAQs About Peppermint Oil Uses